 Lasagna or Baked Ziti?
 The results are in.

-Baked ziti is tossed with an extruder style pasta and then tossed with marinara sauce, ricotta cheese and mozzarella, and then baked.
-Lasagna is made by layering pasta sheets, sauce, ricotta cheese and mozzarella, and then baked.
+Baked ziti is tossed with an extruder style, dried pasta similar to a penne, and then tossed with marinara sauce, ricotta and mozzarella cheeses, and then baked in the oven.
+Lasagna is made by layering pasta sheets, often fresh pasta sheets, marinara sauce, ricotta cheese and mozzarella, and then baked.
 Both can include meat- sometimes ground, sometimes sausage.

 While the ingredients are basically the same, the time commitment and the outcome are quite different.When making lasagna, you have to take the time to layer the ingredients being careful not to use too much sauce so it’s not soggy, and yet enough to not dry out the pasta sheets.
 You need to have patience spreading the layers of ingredients gently and evenly.
 Whereas baked ziti takes on more of a “toss it all together” approach and can therefore be assembled more quickly.

 Lasagna’s effort results a wonderfully layered dish that ensures every bite is fairly consistent.
-It’s what I make for a Sunday dinner or special occasion.
-When it comes to feeding a crowd, this is where baked ziti has it’s time to shine.
+It’s what I would make when I have time or for a special occasion.
+However, when it comes to feeding a crowd, this is where baked ziti has its time to shine!

 The results were a bit closer than I actually expected.
 15 people said they prefer lasagna while 9 said they prefer backed ziti.
 If I count myself, the lasagna count would go up to 16.
 (Especially if I don’t have to make it!)